- Version 1.0: Initial release

 In order to add a user, you must be global admin.
 Click “Create a new user” to have a drop-down menu where you can enter user information and credentials.
 Fill in the details here and click “Create user”.
 Editing a user is straightforward - go to the user row, and click.
 You’ll be presented with an editable form.

 Users can be restricted to only view certain parts of the dashboard as well.
-In order to restrict parts of dashboard to admins and users, click on "Restrict sections" and you'll see a popup similar to this.
+In order to restrict parts of dashboard to admins and users, click on "Section access" and you'll see a popup similar to this.

 Countly plugins have the ability to help you view different types of logs.
 Most important plugins that come with Countly are:

-- Error logs plugin: Shows errors occurring during system boot or run.
+- Server logs plugin: Shows errors occurring during server boot or run.

 - System logs plugin: Shows who has logged in, when was a configuration made and other details.